First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

-The extension of standard relational databases to temporal deductive databases has been an active area of research for almost 40 years.
-It is beyond the scope of this discussion to provide a survey of this field, and we refer the reader instead to the Encyclopaedia of Database Systems for brief introductions into the main notions and developments and pointers to the literature~\cite{DBLP:reference/db/2018}.
-Of particular relevance to this article is work on the extension of datalog by terms for the natural numbers or integers representing time points (and possibly constraints over them in the sense of constraint databases~\cite{DBLP:books/sp/Kuper00}) or by temporal operators.
-Two basic such languages are datalog$_{1s}$, which extends datalog by allowing the successor function to be applied to $0$ and to variables, and Templog, which extends fragments of logic programming languages with the operators $\Rbox$, $\Rdiamond$, and $\Rnext$ (suitably restricted to admit Herbrand models) interpreted over the natural numbers~\cite{DBLP:books/bc/tanselCGSS93/BaudinetCW93}; for further relevant languages see~\cite{DBLP:conf/cdb/Revesz00}.
+The extension of relational databases to temporal deductive databases has been an active area of research for almost 40 years.
+It is beyond the scope of this discussion to provide a survey of this field, and we refer the reader instead to the Encyclopaedia of Database Systems for brief introductions and pointers to the literature~\cite{DBLP:reference/db/2018}.
+Of particular relevance here is the work on the extension of logic programming languages by temporal operators or by terms for the natural numbers or integers representing time points and possibly constraints over them in the sense of constraint databases~\cite{DBLP:books/sp/Kuper00}.
+Two basic such languages are Templog, which extends Prolog with the operators $\Rbox$, $\Rdiamond$, and $\Rnext$ (restricted to admit Herbrand models) interpreted over the natural numbers~\cite{DBLP:books/bc/tanselCGSS93/BaudinetCW93} and the aforementioned datalog$_{1s}$, which offers terms $0, \textit{succ}(0), \dots$; for further relevant languages consult~\citeA{DBLP:conf/cdb/Revesz00}.
 We share with this research direction the issue of having to deal with infinite intended models over the integers and thus answering queries over infinite domains.
-Another main concern of temporal deductive databases has been the problem of finding finite representations of infinite answers~\cite{DBLP:books/bc/tanselCGSS93/BaudinetCW93}.
-This problem is beyond the scope of this article.
-As discussed above, answers to OMQs in this article are tuples from the finite domain of the input ABox, as in standard relational databases.
+Another main concern of temporal deductive databases is the problem of finding finite representations of infinite answers~\cite{DBLP:books/bc/tanselCGSS93/BaudinetCW93}.
+This problem is beyond the scope of this article, where we follow the standard approach, which is taken in both database theory and OBDA, and only look for answers to OMQs from the finite active domain of the input ABox.